727800350/note/cs/cxx_topic/class.md

 - a pointer to the typeinfo for the object, and
 - offsets to virtual base class subobjects in the complete object

-The virtual calling sequence is indirect through the object’s virtual function table.
+The virtual calling sequence is indirect through the object's virtual function table.
 The call
 ```cpp
 bp‐>f1();
 ```